-The National Museum of African American History and Culture is a Smithsonian Museum that opened in September 2016 on the National Mall in Washington DC near the Washington Monument.
+The National Museum of African American History and Culture is a Smithsonian Museum that opened in September 2016 on the National Mall in Washington, D.C.
 The museum features a variety of exhibits and educational programs on topics such as slavery, post-Civil War reconstruction, the Harlem Renaissance, and the civil rights movement.
-The new museum is the only national museum devoted exclusively to the documentation of African American life, art, history and culture.
+It is the only national museum devoted exclusively to the documentation of African American life, art, history and culture.

 Tickets to the African American History Museum

-The National Museum of African American History is located at 1400 Constitution Ave., NW Washington, DC on a five-acre tract of land adjacent to the Washington Monument.
+The National Museum of African American History is located at 1400 Constitution Ave., NW Washington, D.C. adjacent to the Washington Monument.
 The nearest Metro Stations are Smithsonian and L’Enfant Plaza.
 See a map and directions to the National Mall

 - Harriet Tubman Hymn Book (1876)